 What is document intelligence?
 A lender’s definition

 Every loan decision starts with a document.
-The quality of what you extract from that document determines everything downstream.
+The quality of what you read and analyse from that document determines everything downstream.

-Document intelligence is the use of AI to extract, validate, and reason about the contents of business documents (bank statements, payslips, IDs, business permits) so that clean, structured data can drive automated decisions.
-It goes beyond character recognition to understand what the text means, check it for consistency, and hand it off to your decisioning pipeline with confidence.
+Document intelligence is the use of AI to read, validate, and reason about the contents of loan documents (bank statements, payslips, IDs, business permits) so that clean, decision-ready data can drive automated decisions.
+It goes well beyond character recognition: it normalizes income, runs cash-flow and bank-statement analysis (ADB, DSCR), surfaces fraud and tampering signals, cross-validates figures across documents, and hands structured data to your decisioning pipeline with confidence.
+It reads and analyses, never just extracts.

 What does document intelligence actually do?